eatsalad239/cj-public-adjusteer/DEPLOYMENT_GUIDE.md

 2. **No Legal Advice**: Content does not constitute legal advice.
 Consult attorneys for legal matters.

-3. **Referral Compliance**: Any referral arrangements must comply with Louisiana insurance laws and regulations.
+3. **No Prohibited Payments**: Do not pay referral fees to contractors or other unlicensed entities as prohibited by Louisiana insurance laws.

 4. **Fee Disclosure**: Ensure all fee arrangements are disclosed as required by Louisiana law.